 You should note: Should you wish to extend your stay beyond Borneo or Indonesia, we recommend continuing to Australia to see some of its fascinating wildlife.
 Contact one of our Wildlife Team for inspiration!

-- Price excluding international flights: From £4,475 pp
+Duration and price excluding international flights: 8 daysfrom £4,475 pp

 Included in the price/package: